afet-yonetim-sistemi/ays-be/.github/ISSUE_TEMPLATE/bug-report.md

 | Bug Names  | Create a report to help us improve AYS-core |[Short Description] (Version: [AYS]) |bug|
 ## Read before creating an issue
 In general, we close any issues that are
-* fill the template below under "Description"
+* unactionable (fill the template below under "Description")
 * questions best served elsewhere